 By Jeannette Sheehan

-Jeannette Sheehan, MSN, RN, a board certified nurse practitioner, is founder and owner of ABC Home Healthcare Professionals, 233 Albion St., Wakefield.
-She can be reached at 781-245-1880.
-Visit their website at www.abchhp.com.
+Jeannette Sheehan, MSN, RN, a board certified nurse practitioner is the founder and owner of ABC Home Healthcare Professionals, 233 Albion Street, Wakefield.
+She can be reached at 781-245-1880 or online at www.abchhp.com.
 Archives of articles from previous issues can be read on fiftyplusadvocate.com.